Palazzo Farnese, Piacenza: History

-Ultimately the planned building far overestimated the financial capacities of the Duchy, of both dukes and of the Farnese family itself (being a far larger palace than those built by other Italian families and even French and Spanish royalty), and even though subsequent Farnese dukes tried to continue the construction, it was finally declared finished in 1602.
+Ultimately the planned building far overestimated the financial capacities of the duchy and of the Farnese family itself, being a far larger palace than those built by other Italian families and even French and Spanish royalty, and even though subsequent Farnese dukes tried to continue the construction, it was finally declared finished in 1602.

-After the death of the last Farnese duke in 1731, the palace fell into disrepair.
+After the death of the last Farnese duke Antonio in 1731, the palace fell into disrepair.
 Restoration began only in the early 20th century and today the Palazzo Farnese at Piacenza houses an important series of museums and exhibitions.

 Ducal Chapel

 The Ducal Chapel (Cappella Ducale or Cappella Grande) was used by the family for its religious rites.
 It is a hall on a square plan, turned into an octagon by the introduction of four apses at the corners.
 The sides have the same length as the chapel's height up to the hemispherical dome.
 The chapel is decorated with lilies from the Farnese coat of arms and Mannerist masks portraying angels.
 Other symbols referring to the Ducal family such as the unicorn, starfish, dolphins and turtles, appear in the large frieze.